-Were it not for the pits, Headington Quarry village would be situated on a featureless plateau: instead it is built in a rabbit warren of hollows and waste heaps that have given it such charm that it has been designated a conservation area.
-The Henry Taunt photograph below shows how close parts of the village were to the pits:
+Were it not for the pits, Headington Quarry village would be on fairly flat ground; instead it is built in a rabbit warren of hollows and waste heaps.
+The first two pictures show how close parts of the village were to the pits:

-This scene near Quarry Hollow (left) looks fairly ordinary — just a slide going down a slope.
-But in fact the slide starts at the normal Headington ground level and descends into a huge pit dug by the quarrymen of Headington to extract stone to feed the insatiable demand of the Oxford colleges.
+Right: This scene near Quarry Hollow looks fairly ordinary — just a slide going down a slope.
+But in fact the slide starts at the normal Headington ground level and descends into Blondin's or Munt's Pit, dug by the quarrymen of Headington to extract stone to feed the insatiable demand of the Oxford colleges.

 Oxford colleges would have preferred getting their stone from nearby Headington to reduce transportation costs: yet even for this short distance they paid a delivery charge of between 4d. and 6d. a load.

-Aroun this same time, Headington stone was also being delivered for the building of the Divinity School.
+Around this same time, Headington stone was also being used for the building of the Divinity School.

 By the seventeenth century, Headington stone was being used for every known Oxford building, including the Bodleian Schools quadrangle.
 It was during this period of frenetic quarrying that the hamlet of Headington Quarry started to grow up around the pits.
 Colleges that owned their own quarries in Headington included All Souls, Balliol, Brasenose, Christ Church, Corpus Christi, Lincoln, Oriel, Magdalen, and Queen’s.
 But by the mid-eighteenth century, the major disadvantage of Headington stone – that it eroded badly over time – was recognized, and from this period it was only used in places where it would not show.

-But in the nineteenth century, brick became more important than stone, so that by the end of the century more than half the population of Quarry worked in the brickyards.
-Headington was therefore responsible for much of Oxford’s “base and brickish skirt”.
+In the nineteenth century, however, brick became more important than stone, so that by the end of the century more than half the population of Quarry worked in the brickyards, making Headington responsible for much of Oxford’s “base and brickish skirt”.